How Much Debt Do You Need to File Bankruptcy?

 Bankruptcy filing can clear your debts but it’s not a quick-fix solution.
 There are negative consequences that will affect you for years to come.
 It can make it hard to take out loans, get a credit card, or even the job you want.

-Before you choose this route, talk to a reputable credit counselor or bankruptcy lawyers and explore alternatives.
-Debt settlement may be an option or you could qualify for a debt consolidation loan where you make lower monthly payments.
+Before you choose this route, talk to a reputable credit counselor or bankruptcy lawyer and explore alternatives.
+Debt settlement may be an option, or you could qualify for a debt consolidation loan, which allows you to make lower monthly payments.
 You may be able to find other forms of debt relief.

 If no matter what you do, you’re unable to repay your debts, bankruptcy may be your best option and give you a second chance.